Bedrock-OSS/bedrock-wiki/docs/scripting/game-tests.md

 • **container**: [_Container_](#interfacescontainer)

 The container of this component.
-Can only be used on the "inventory" component
+It can only be used on the "inventory" component.

 ### Methods